5 min read

 Because we cannot conceive of our reality without language.
 Without a history.

 This, in my opinion, (aside from power) is why monotheistic religions have so vehemently opposed shamanic and indigenous cultures.
 Monotheism relies on history, whereas many shamanic traditions, such as the Indigenous Australians, traditionally inhabited a world where language and history were very loosely intertwined with concepts of time.
-Theirs was a cyclical worldview: From the micro to the macro, the individual seamlessly merged with the collective.

 However, our history depends on linearity, time, and language.
 It depends on thought agreements.